sweetgiggles201/sweetgiggles201/README.md

 👻 Horror

-🎬 Weak Hero, THE OUTSIDERS OMG LOVE THE BOOK AND MOVIE, and many more kdramas
+🎬 Weak Hero, the outsiders, and many more series and kdramas

 ---